prsephton/paintmixer/README.md

 to produce a set of mixing instructions (the "Mix" button).
 The initial target weight is 10g of paint, but you can enter a different value, and the program will output an adjusted set of instructions.

-Note that the programn uses weight and not volume, as the density of your pigments may change as the paints evaporate.
+Note that the program uses weight and not volume to measure portions, as the density of your pigments may change as the paints evaporate.

 #### An example.